Mountain Alcon Blue (Phengaris alcon (rebeli))

-Rebeli is very closely related to the Alcon Blue (P. alcon), and the major differences are described on the alcon page (but see the note at the end).
+Rebeli is very closely related to, and now considered a subspecies of, the Alcon Blue (P. alcon), and the major differences are described on the alcon page.

-Apart from possible confusion between rebeli and alcon, it is a large butterfly and could only otherwise be mistaken for the Large Blue (P. arion), which also flies at high altitudes and often in company with rebeli, although the male rebeli upperside is blue with clear black borders, lacking the black upf "splashes" of arion.
+Apart from possible confusion between rebeli and alcon (which I believe do not fly together), it is a large butterfly and could only otherwise be mistaken for the Large Blue (P. arion), which also flies at high altitudes and often in company with rebeli, although the male rebeli upperside is blue with clear black borders, lacking the black upf "splashes" of arion.

 The female is largely brown-black with a varying amount of blue in the basal regions and a series of post-discal black "splashes" (common to Phengaris species) often merging into the dark borders.